mjt91/mjt91.github.io/_posts/2025-01-08-year-in-a-review.md

 - TI swim 1x per week
 - Some other form of exercise (boulder, badminton, ...) occasionally on the weekends

+✅ **Vacation:** I wanted to do a camping trip to a country I did not visit yet.
+And we did: We went to Denmark (west coast)!
+It was great, but weather did us quite dirty, as it was super windy and rainy.
+After camping for a while we made a u-turn back to Germany and the last days of our vacation was spent on [Fehmarn – Wikipedia](https://de.wikipedia.org/wiki/Fehmarn), which is known as *"Baltic Sea's Hawaii"*.

 ## Personal Growth Goals

 ❌♟️**Chess:** I wanted to reach 1300 in rapid time format on [chess.com](chess.com), but failed to do so.
 It is not that I was stuck, moreover I did not find time (or courage?) to play more.